Signal integrity or SI is a measure of the quality

 Buffer

-victim driver, a buffer is inserted at an appropriate
+driver, a buffer is inserted at an appropriate point in

 Aggressor

-time of the attacking net by reducing the strength
+of the attacking net by reducing the strength of its driver.

 Wire

-using GND and VDD shields to reduce the effect of
+GND and VDD shields to reduce the effect of Crosstalk.

 Routing

-fixing noise problems mainly by reducing the most
+noise problems mainly by reducing the most troublesome

 Each

-This type of issue must be addressed as part of design
+type of issue must be addressed as part of design flows

 It